The services of the Shoah Memorial

 Communication

-The aim of the communication service is to give the Shoah Memorial the best visibility among the general public in France, where the cultural offer is particularly dense, but also internationally.
+The objective of the communication service is to give the Mémorial de la Shoah the best visibility among the general public in France, where the cultural offer is particularly dense, but also internationally.

-In addition, the communication service establishes media and institutional partnerships.
-He is also in charge of the production and distribution of all internal and external communication tools for the Memorial.
+In addition, the communication service sets up media and institutional partnerships.
+He is also in charge of the production and distribution of all the internal and external communication tools of the Memorial.

 Contacts: communication@memorialdelashoah.org